End qualified immunity in Vermont

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states, "An individual injured or damaged by the commission or omission of any act of a law enforcement officer acting under authority of the State, or within the scope of authority of a law enforcement agency, that violates the individual’s rights guaranteed under a provision of the Constitution of the State of Vermont that provides a private right of action, prescribed by Vermont statute, or created by Vermont common law, may bring an action for damages or equitable relief against the law enforcement officer."
+Yes, the bill states, "An individual injured or damaged by the commission or omission of any act of a law enforcement officer acting under authority of the State, or within the scope of authority of a law enforcement agency, **that violates the individual’s rights guaranteed under a provision of the Constitution of the State of Vermont **that provides a private right of action, prescribed by Vermont statute, or created by Vermont common law, may bring an action for damages or equitable relief against the law enforcement officer...
+An action brought pursuant to this section is not subject to common law doctrines of immunity as a defense to liability..."

 • Ends monetary caps on all public liability amounts